Harley Points And Condenser

 Points vs Electronic Ignition

-Electronic systems can be unreliable, and unlike points, they will stop working without a warning.
+Electronic systems are usually reliable, but unlike points, they will stop working without a warning.
 A set of points will at least give you a clue, showing such signs as running rough, or maybe they just haven't been checked or changed for several years.

 It only takes so much spark to start an engine, so if your stock system is in good order, having more spark than you need doesn't have much of an effect.